JayVisionCore/JayVisionCore/README.md

 ---

 ## ✨ Fun Fact
-I believe AI + Human Creativity can solve 90% of real-world problems.
+AI can scale businesses.
+Creativity can scale humanity.